LeatuyrBertyk/dotfiles/README.md

 > [!IMPORTANT]
 > Available for all **EXCEPT** `dotfiles/.config/powershell`.

 First of all, make sure you have downloaded all needed tools, packages and dependencies.
 Then, to make a simple installation flow, you should use [GNU Stow](https://github.com/aspiers/stow) tool to automatically link configuration in dotfiles directly to system.
-Follow below steps for details:
+Follow below steps for detail:

 1. Clone the repository: